akraemer007/andrewkraemer.party/photography.md

 permalink: /photography/
 ---

-A collection of photographs from my travels and daily life.
+Here are some of my favorite shots from over the past few years:

 <!-- ====================================
      HOW TO ADD NEW PHOTOS: